 Types of Handwriting

-There are three main categories of handwriting recognition application based on the most common types of handwritten documents:
+There are three main categories of handwriting recognition application based on the most common types of

 - Structured forms and surveys - Used to automate data entry tasks where large volumes of data must be entered into a database.
 This is the primary focus of this guide.

 - Simple unconstrained handwriting - Used primarily for document indexing tasks where a piece of handwritten information, such as an invoice number or date, needs to be recognized.
 This is used to be recognize a small number of data elements for the purpose of naming and/or filing the scanned document.
 It is not as effective at converting all the data on the document into an editable format.
 This is handwriting equivalent of Zone OCR and can be achieved with forms processing software as well as document scanning applications like PaperVision Capture.